kostym/drupal-7-module/README.md

 ### Components get auto enabled

-To make it as easy as possible to work with components, **all** components that are modules gets auto enabled when cache is cleared.
-So you should not have components not in use lying around.
+To make it as easy as possible to work with components, **all components that are modules** gets auto enabled when cache is cleared.
+So you should not have any components not in use lying around.

 ### Code examples